findkit/findkit/packages/docs/docs/crawler/meta-tag.md

 ### `title: string`

-The crawler read the title from the `<title>` tag but this field can used provide different title.
+The crawler reads the title from the `<title>` tag but this field can used provide different title.

 ### `tags: string[]`